A co-operative art school?

 How to get involved

 Come along or get in touch if you’d like to get involved and help develop a model for a co-operative art school.
 This is a participatory, inclusive and collaborative research project.
-There are different ways of getting involved, you can fill out the survey, submit work for the zine and come along to the meeting at the end of this process.
-If you want to have a chat please get in touch.
+You can still get involved by filling out the survey, coming along to the festival and exhibition and the meeting at the end of this process.
+If you want to receive updates please join the mailing list or if you want to have a chat please get in touch.

 - SURVEY on co-operative art education, please follow the link to complete the survey

-- WORKSHOPS co-operative art education, from Sat, 23 Nov until Tue, 3 Dec 2019 at Conway Hall.
+- WORKSHOPS co-operative art education took place from 23 Nov – 3 Dec 2019.
 Summary of these events coming soon

 - PAMPHLETS on co-operative art education, work in progress